A Positive Quote for Now

 Picture related to the title of the story

 What a little boring word - I!
 I, me, my, mine, myself - the only things that enable worthwhile uses of these words are the universal good qualities which we are not too often able to place with them: love, faith, trust, regret, responsibility, knowledge.
-But the acronyms to those good qualities which enable life to be worth the trouble cannot be escaped.
+But the acronyms to these qualities which enable life to be worth the trouble cannot be escaped.
 So I, in my attempts to be honest, will not be the hypocrite I hate, and will own up to their ominous presence in this young man, endeavoring in such earnest to be a gentleman.

 ---------------------------------------------------------------------